hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 NAME            CREATED AT
 cfe-demo-role   2022-05-19T20:51:57Z
 ```
-You replace the `cfe-demo-role` with your role name.
-The [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) section of the Kubernetes documentation provides details on how to configure the Role resource.
-You check carefully the permissions for the access rights that you want for your script and setup by complying with the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 ### Grant Permissions to Service Account
+You now create the RoleBinding to bind the Role to the service account.

-Here is the RoleBinding manifest file to bind the role `cfe-demo-role` to the service account `cfe-demo-sa`.
-You replace those names with the names in your environment.
+Here is the manifest file to the RoleBinding that binds the role `cfe-demo-role` to the service account `cfe-demo-sa`.
+Replace those names with the names in your environment.

 ```json